ASRI: An Aggregated Systemic Risk Index for Cryptocurrency Markets: Empirical Validation

 Figure~\ref{fig:asri_timeseries} presents the complete ASRI timeseries from January 2021 through January 2026, with the four validated crisis events annotated and operational risk regime bands indicated.

-The visual pattern confirms the statistical properties reported in Table~\ref{tab:descriptive}: the index spends most of its time in the Low-to-Elevated bands (25--50), with transient spikes into High and Critical zones during the four major crises.
+The visual pattern confirms the statistical properties reported in Table~\ref{tab:descriptive}: the index spends most of its time in the Low-to-Moderate bands (25--50), with transient spikes into Elevated and High zones during the four major crises.